 My knowledge of dance, movement and the body draws from my extensive experience and knowledge as a qualified and experienced professional dance teacher, choreographer, coach and trainer of ballroom, International Style Latin American dance and Classical Sequence.
 I have an interest in dancing and teaching salsa, bachata and merengue.
 This now includes creative expression on performance art of clowning.

-I am a member of the Professional Development Committee (PDC) of ADMP-UK, since 2017.
-Now Chair February 2018.
+I was a member of the Professional Development Committee (PDC) of ADMP-UK, and then Chair 2017-18.